uwdata/arquero/docs/api/verbs.md

 * *values*: The columns to spread, as either an array of column names or a key-value object of table expressions.
 * *options*: An options object:
   * *limit*: The maximum number of new columns to generate (default `Infinity`).
+  * *as*: String array of output column names to use.
+This option only applies when a single column is spread.
+If the given array of names is shorter than the number of generated columns, the additional columns will be named using the standard naming convention.

 *Examples*